gsmainclusivetechlab/token-docs/docs/instructions/on-premises-demo.md

 ---
-id: demonstration
+id: on-premises-demo
-title: Demonstration
+title: On Premises Demo
-sidebar_label: Demonstration
+sidebar_label: On Premises Demo
 ---

 This guide goes through the steps needed to register and use our demo.